amplication/docs/docs/plugins/before-after.md

 ## Best Practices

 1. In the `after` function, avoid unintentionally overriding the entire generated file.
-Opt for smaller changes instead
+Opt for smaller changes instead.
 2. In the `before` function, take care when modifying templates to not unintentionally affect code generation.
 3. In the `before` function, only choose `skipDefaultBehavior` if skipping code generation entirely, including default generation, is intended.